3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 **solidthreshold**:

-The value of the leveselt function `f` at a position `(x,y,z)` and the solidthreshold determine whether (x,y,z) is inside or outside the specified object:
+The value of the levelset function `f` at a position `(x,y,z)` and the solidthreshold determine whether (x,y,z) is inside or outside the specified object:
  - If `f<=solidthreshold`, then `(x,y,z)` is inside the specified object.
  - If `f>solidthreshold`, then `(x,y,z)` is outside the specified object.